 ETIAS (European Travel Information and Authorisation Service) is an e-visa waiver that will be required by all travellers from certain (visa-exempt) countries when visiting the EU.
 Much like the ESTA scheme for travelling to the U.S., travellers will be required to obtain an ETIAS before travel.

-Originally intended to be launched in the latter half of 2023, the visa scheme has now been pushed back to 2024.
+Originally intended to be launched in the latter half of 2023, then 2024, the visa scheme has now been pushed back to 2025.
 But what do you need to know about ETIAS and Croatia?

 Who will need to apply for an ETIAS?

 If you are an EU citizen or passport holder you do not need an ETIAS as you can freely travel to Croatia and within the rest of the EU without any restrictions on your movements or the length of time you can stay.
 (Lucky you!)